Overview: Time and Leave ReportingOn this page:

 - Exempt employees: Report any leave taken and approve your timecard each pay period

-- Non-exempt employees: Report hours worked and/or leave taken
+- Non-exempt, temporary, casual, or hourly-paid student employees: Report hours worked and/or leave taken

 - Bargaining Unit employees: Report hours worked and/or leave taken